treeverse/lakeFS/README.md

    ```

 5. You should end up with 2 binaries in your work directory: `lakefs` and `lakectl`.
 See the [docs](https://docs.lakefs.io/quickstart.html) on how to run them.

+### Running Load Tests

+After building as in the previous step, you should have a third binary, `lakefs-loadtest`.
+Run `lakefs-loadtest --help` for details.